 The betrayal and arrest of Jesus

-The betrayal and arresting of Jesus happened by following a plot to capture and kill Him.
+The betrayal and arrest of Jesus happened following a plot to capture and kill Him.
 Jesus Christ is the one who has endured through the ages, the one who has changed the world through the new law, the new teachings brought to the people, whereby the law of retaliation, “an eye for an eye,” corresponds to the Old Testament is replaced by the law of love, of the power to forgive, of harmony, revenge being forbidden.
 His whole life is marked by simplicity and sacrifice.

 Annas was also a political leader in Jerusalem.

 After being betrayed by Judas, Jesus is brought before Annas.
 Annas was one of the two high priests, a prophet, and a politician with the right to political leadership.

 Annas does not decide His fate and refers to sending Him to Caiaphas.
 But since Caiaphas cannot decide Jesus’ fate and refers to sending an agreement with Anna to send Jesus to Pilate of Pontus, the Jewish prosecutor, it is up to him to decide whether or not Jesus will be crucified.
 Annas is just like Caiaphas, two great powers that could have nullified the false testimonies and accusations against Jesus.

 Peter denies Jesus

 Jesus told Peter before it happened that when the rooster crows, he will deny Him three times.
 And Christ was right, Peter in front of a servant girl, he had denied Christ.
 Can you believe it?
 The brave older man and that courageous apostle deny Christ?

 Around the fire, many people warmed themselves, and many a foul word and jest the people uttered: This Jew was from Galilee, you know, is a Christian and walked with Jesus.
 First a maid, then the two men; in turn, they tempted him to the very heart of those assembled.